Doppler shift compensation: Constant frequency vs. frequency modulated pulses

 CF pulses are long pulses that are 10–100 ms in duration, which consist of a single component of a relatively constant frequency.
 These types of pulses are produced by CF bats, and are also incorporated into the calls of CF-FM bats, which produce compound pulses that contain both CF and FM elements.
 The CF pulse is preceded by a short, upward FM sweep, and is terminated by a brief, downward FM sweep.
 The second harmonic of the CF-FM pulse is typically the dominant (highest amplitude) sound, and is usually about 80 kHz.
 The fundamental frequency of the pulse is usually about 40 kHz, and is of a lower amplitude than the second harmonic.
 These types of echolocation pulses afford the bat the ability to classify, detect flutter (e.g. the fluttering wings of insects), and determine velocity information about the target.
-Both CF and CF-FM bats use the Doppler shift compensation mechanism is order to maximize the efficiency of their echolocation behavior.
+Both CF and CF-FM bats use the Doppler shift compensation mechanism in order to maximize the efficiency of their echolocation behavior.

 A bat's hearing is especially sensitive to sounds that have similar frequencies to its own echolocation pulses.
 The resting call pulses of CF and CF-FM bats are largely characterized by notes of a single frequency, while the resting calls of FM bats span an extensive range of frequencies.
 Stated differently, CF bats produce narrow bandwidth sounds, or sounds over a restricted range of frequencies.
 Contrastingly, FM bats produce broad bandwidth pulses, which contain a wide range of frequencies.
 It follows that CF bats have auditory systems that are highly sensitive to a limited range of frequencies, while the auditory systems of FM bats are sensitive to a vast range of frequencies.